suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/README.md

 <img src = "https://github.com/suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/blob/main/images/scatterplot%20text_shortage%20word_length.jpg"/>

-### Machine Learning Model Results
+### Machine Learning Model Predictions

-We will create graphs to visualize the relationship between the model's predictions and the true labels.
-These graphs provide an indication of the model's performance on the test data.
-If the points on the graph form a nearly straight line, it suggests that the model performed exceptionally well.
-Conversely, if the points are scattered and not aligned, it indicates that the model struggled to identify clear patterns in the data for accurate predictions.
+To assess the model's performance on the test data, we will generate graphs that illustrate the relationship between the model's predictions and the true labels.
+These visual representations offer valuable insights into the model's accuracy.
+If the points on the graph form a relatively straight line, it indicates that the model performed exceptionally well, effectively capturing patterns within the data.
+Conversely, if the points appear scattered and lack alignment, it signifies that the model encountered challenges in discerning clear patterns, resulting in less accurate predictions.

 __Neural Networks:__ These models should be able to find complex patterns from the data and highlight some important features that have predictive power.
 We tend to see that the model does a recent job of accurately predicting the difficulty of text.
 However, there are some predictions that are way higher or lower than the expected values.
 We might also test alternate models to determine the accuracy.